How does loan modification work?

 Types of loan modifications

 There are generally two types of loan modifications: standard and streamline.
-However, there are more modification programs available, depending on the lender and the type of mortgage you have, like a conventional loan or a government-backed loan.
+However, more modification programs are available, depending on the lender and the type of mortgage you have, such as a conventional loan or a government-backed loan.

 Standard loan modifications

-A standard modification requires financial documentation, like bank statements or pay stubs, along with a hardship letter.
+A standard modification requires financial documentation, such as bank statements or pay stubs, along with a hardship letter.
 The underwriter will use this information to determine your eligibility.

 Streamline loan modifications